The Wedding Marathon

 We donned our wedding attire and greeted another 100+ guests representing the American side of our family that holiday Monday afternoon.
 It was definitely a blur, but I do remember a white tent, cake, and that moment when we went to play the video from our Las Vegas ceremony the night before— and the blank tape that we had received.
 Oh, Las Vegas!
 There was dancing around the pool, a moment where my husband’s uncle let it slip the location of the honeymoon, and replaying all the past 48 hours for our many guests.
 By 9pm we were exhausted and ready to leave.

 Our five day honeymoon on the other side of the country was rainy, our resort was full of young children, and we were too young to rent a car to even explore the surrounding area.
 It was a wedding marathon if ever there was one.
-And thirteen years later our story is still providing laughter and great memories.
+And all these years later our story is still providing laughter and great memories.

 I am so grateful for the many friends and family who rallied around us to provide help as we were living in two different places than our actual wedding locations.
 It was a weeklong celebration when we include the family dinners, bridal party events and formalities.
 And though I would do many things differently today, the extremes of our nuptials were really just the starting gun for the race that we have run together.
-Our journey has, more often than not, been fast-paced, thrilling and hopefully inspiring to others.
+Our journey has, more often than not, been fast-paced, thrilling, and hopefully inspiring to others.
 And it makes me very excited to see what the future holds!